Physical / Normal Growth

 • linear tears running from the leaf margin toward but not reaching the midrib

-• multiple parallel splits along the length of older leaves
+• multiple parallel splits along the length of older leaves, spaced fairly evenly between the lateral veins

-• newer leaves emerging intact, then splitting as they mature
+• newer leaves emerging intact and smooth, then developing splits gradually as they age over weeks to months

-• no discoloration or yellowing around the split edges
+• no discoloration, browning, or yellowing around the edges of the split tissue

 Causes